 Is procrastination really that bad?

-The short answer is no, but there are situations where it should not be tolerated.
+The short answer is no, but procrastination should not be tolerated in some situations.
 As I said earlier, professional procrastinators can function better when going against time.

-There are also many well-known procrastinators who made significant contributions in their fields while taking their time.
+Many well-known procrastinators made significant contributions in their fields while taking their time.

 Like these people, procrastinating sometimes gives the clarity, motivation, or vision needed by delaying the action.
 That is what we call positive procrastination.

 Though I am writing about procrastination and how I can focus closer to the deadline during the day, it should not be a badge of honor.

 Procrastination can be dangerous if you work on a job or project that needs immediate attention.
 Think about a doctor.
 Do you want him procrastinating when treating his patients?
 Of course not.
 That is the purpose of triaging and emergency care.